bud1purwanto/Go-Learn-Android-FIREBASE/README.md

 3. Akhmad Fisabilillah        (1541180148)

 FEATURES:
-1. Seacrh teachers by Name or City
+1. Search teachers by Name or City
 2. Search teachers by Location Around
-3. Teacher can deadactive account
+3. Teacher can deactivate account
 4. User/Teacher can get direction of the client
 4. Realtime Chatting